Connecticut Car Accident Lawyers

 In the event that you have been injured as a result of someone else's negligence or carelessness, our Connecticut car accident lawyers are here to help.
-The help of a seasoned injury attorney is essential during times like these.
-With the help of our accident attorneys, you can focus on putting your life back together knowing your case is in the right hands.
+Our seasoned accident attorneys can handle your car accident claim so that you can focus on putting your life back together knowing your case is in the right hands.

 Why Hire Our Connecticut Car Accident Attorneys?

+If you've been harmed in an accident, you want to work with the best car accident lawyers in CT.
 At RisCassi & Davis, P.C., we are here to guide you through this process.
 Since 1955, our firm has successfully represented countless injured clients and recovered the compensation they were owed for their medical bills, lost wages, and pain and suffering.
-Our car accident lawyer in Connecticut can help you understand your rights and what comes next.
+Our car accident lawyers in Connecticut can help you understand your rights and what comes next.
 Most importantly, we are ready to take on the insurance company and aggressively advocate for you and your recovery.